 - Coarse filtration to remove large particles, including hair, and prevent clogging.
 It can be as simple as a waterproof box and a filter bag or stocking attached with rubber bands.
 Check the stocking or bag frequently and replace it when full.

 - Fine filtration and biological treatment, using a sand filter and reed bed combination.
 Microbes in the sand break down organic matter in the water and the reeds take up nutrients.
 The basic structure is a waterproof box filled with coarse sand laid over a gravel bed.
 It is designed so that greywater percolates either vertically or horizontally through the media.

-- Any greywater reused indoors must be disinfected.
+- Disinfection.
 All disinfection systems require frequent maintenance.
 Chlorine, although the most common disinfectant, has been found to have adverse environmental impacts.
-Alternatives such as UV or ozone disinfection should be used where possible but they do require electric power to operate.
-UV sterilisers disinfect the water as it passes through them and use about 20–40W of electric power depending on the water flow rate they can treat.
-Ozone systems use about 50W of power and operate for about 30 minutes six to eight times a day depending on water usage.
+Alternatives such as Ultraviolet (UV) or ozone disinfection should be used where possible but they require electric power to operate.
+UV sterilisers disinfect the water as it passes through them and use about 20–40W of electric power depending on the water flow rate.
+Ozone systems use about 50W of power and operate for about 30 minutes 6 to 8 times a day, depending on water usage.

 Photo: David Johns Photography